Shipping Incoterms: a Comprehensive Guide to How They Are Used

 Checkout our socials

-Home Insight Shipping Incoterms: A Comprehensive Guide to How They Are Used
+Home Insight Shipping Incoterms: a Comprehensive Guide to How They Are Used

 While the global shipping scene took a slight dip in 2022, with maritime trade volumes down 0.4%.
 The robust 2.4% rebound in 2023, with the trend continuing through 2028, boasting consistent growth above 2% according to UNCTADโ€™s Review of Maritime Transport 2023.